-Such switching behavior is not observed when tensile stress is applied parallel to the \cax{}, as seen for \er{} in \cref{fig:erte3_ece}(c).
-In contrast to the elastocaloric effect for \aax{} stress, even the most compressive traces correspond a decrease in ECE magnitude cooling through \ti{}.
-Additionally, similar to the case for the strain-induced \qa{} stripe state, increasing tensile strain slightly increases \ti{}.
-The resemblance between the elastocaloric effects observed for \cax{} stress and the limit of high tensile \aax{} stress further suggests that the CDW flop preserves the qualitative structure/characteristics of the CDW with the exception of a 90\degree{} rotation.
-For $T\lesssim T_{CDW2}$ the ECE curves again become largely independent of both the orientation and magnitude of the stress.
+Such switching behavior is not observed for tensile stress parallel to the \cax{}, as seen for \er{} in \cref{fig:erte3_ece}(c).
+In contrast to \aax{} stress, even the most compressive traces correspond to a decrease in ECE magnitude upon cooling through \ti{}.
+Additionally, increasing tensile strain slightly increases \ti{}.
+For $T\lesssim150~\text{K}$ in both orientations, the ECE curves again become largely independent of both the orientation and magnitude of the stress.

 ECE measurements in \tm{} for \aax{} strain, shown in \cref{fig:tmte3_ece}, follow the same trends as \er{}.
-Cooling through \ti{} ($\approx 245$~K) increases the ECE under compressive stress, and decreases under tensile stress.
-The extracted critical temperature also exhibits a weak minimum, with a stronger increase for the largest tensile strains.
-The response on the compressive side is mostly flat, which we attribute to buckling of the sample.
-Buckling would imply poorer transmission of the measured strain into the sample, which is consistent with the smaller ECE signal observed for the most compressive case, ${V_\mathrm{outer}=-12.5}$~V.
+Cooling through \ti{} ($\approx245$~K) increases the ECE under compressive stress, and decreases the ECE under tensile stress. \ti{} also exhibits a weak minimum for small tensile stress.
+We attribute the strain-independence of \ti{} on the compressive side to buckling of the sample.
+Buckling would imply poor transmission of strain into the sample, consistent with the smaller ECE signal observed for the most compressive case, ${V_\mathrm{outer}=-12.5}$~V.

-The data presented in \cref{fig:tmte3_ece} was taken under conditions of temperature sweeps with constant PZT control voltages.
-This dataset, in conjunction with the \er{} data in \cref{fig:erte3_ece}, demonstrate that the qualitative features do not depend on the stress and temperature history.
+Each curve in \cref{fig:tmte3_ece} was taken on a separate temperature sweep with a constant voltage offset $V_\mathrm{dc}$.
+The data in \cref{fig:erte3_ece}, in contrast, was all taken on the same temperature sweep, but stepping the voltage as in \cref{fig:experiment}(d).
+Both, however, display the same qualitative features, indicating that this behavior is a robust feature of \rte{} and does not depend on the stress and temperature history.